 Obesity and Your Health

 Obesity is an unhealthy condition, and involves many risks and a shortened life span.
 Although many obese people have concerns about appearance, the problems go far deeper than how you appear.
 Obesity increases the risk of coronary heart diseases, angina, and heart attack.
 High blood pressure, stroke, Type 2 diabetes, abnormal levels of blood fats, and a condition called “metabolic syndrome” are all associated with obesity.
 Obesity also raises the risk of various cancers, osteoarthritis, sleep apnea, reproductive problems, and other health risks.
-In fact, our Gastric Sleeve surgery in NJ. can help you regain your health, and live longer.
+However, our Gastric Sleeve surgery in NJ. can help you regain your health, and live longer.

 Body Mass Index and Life Expectancy

 Your Body Mass Index, or BMI, is an estimate of the quantity of body fat you are carrying.
 As your BMI decreases, your life expectancy increases.
 It is important to reach a healthy BMI for a long life and overall health – as well as to regain your self-esteem.
 If you have a high BMI (over 30), you may be a candidate for this procedure, or another weight loss surgery may better suit your individual condition.